Reviews You Can Rely On

 Heading Into the Great Outdoors?

 Then it's best to leave all of these products behind.
-While under-the-sink or faucet-mount filters aren't suited to the backcountry, filter pitchers are designed to improve the taste and quality of already-potable water, not to render lake or stream water safe to drink.
+Under-the-sink or faucet-mount filters aren't suited to the backcountry, and filter pitchers are designed to improve the taste and quality of already-potable water, not to render lake or stream water safe to drink.
 That task is better left to a water filter specifically designed for the backcountry.
 To ensure the filter you are considering is up to the task you have in mind, we recommend that you always consult the manufacturer's specifications.

 Contaminant Removal

-Chemical Removal
+PFAS Forever Chemical Removal

 APEC Essence ROES-50100100100